ucsb-cs16/w19/_lab/lab08.md

   cp ~/cs16/cs16-w18-starter-code/lab08/* ./
 ```

-This lab will have you write four functions that are specified in strFuncs.h.
-You must implement these functions in strFuncs.cpp.
+This lab will have you write two functions that are specified in strFuncs.h and two functions that are specified in recLinkedListFuncs.h.
+You must implement these functions in strFuncs.cpp and recLinkedListFuncs.cpp.
 You must follow the instructions carefully.
-It is not enough to pass the submit.cs check as the instructor and the TAs *will* be checking your submitted program files for style.
+It is not enough to pass the gradescope check as the instructor and the TAs *will* be checking your submitted program files for style.